sourcemint/sm/docs/Platforms.md

 Platforms
 =========

-The ecosystem that will 'host' the *Package*.
+The base that will 'host' the *Package*.

 The following `<platformName>`s are supported.